duangel/SocialMedia-ESG/data/ReadMe.md

-Contains all the necessary data for my research
+Contains all the necessary data for my research not including the scraped instragram data